CNS Commitment to working with industry partners and sponsors

-- Certification that a project is in the best interest of the [organization], with no financial conflict of interest for scientists involved.
+- Certification that a project is in the best interest of the Society, with no financial or real conflict of interest for scientists involved.

 - Articulate a clear statement of work, rules and partner roles, responsibilities, and accountability, to build trust, transparency, and mutual respect as core operating principles.